karanthacker/TextSegmentation/README.md

 ### To do Ineference
-Download the pretrained model from [Link](https://drive.google.com/file/d/1GQp1lf1-UbVYiESbMEw-XYQmTUQbXYl0/view?usp=sharing)
+Download the pretrained model from [Link](https://drive.google.com/file/d/1GQp1lf1-UbVYiESbMEw-XYQmTUQbXYl0/view?usp=sharing).
+Place the model pth extension file in __pretrained__ folder.
 Place the image to be tested in the __test__ folder.

 run the command: